 This document may contain statements regarding F.N.B.
 Corporation's outlook for earnings, revenues, expenses, tax rates, capital and liquidity levels and ratios, asset quality levels, financial position and other matters regarding or affecting our current or future business and operations.
 These statements can be considered "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements involve various assumptions, risks and uncertainties which can change over time.
-Actual results or future events may be different from those anticipated in our forward-looking statements and uncertainties, caution should be exercised against placing undue reliance upon such statements.
+Actual results or future events may be different from those anticipated in our forward-looking statements and any not align with historical performance and events.
+As forward-looking statements involve significant risks and uncertainties, caution should be exercised against placing undue reliance upon such statements.
 Forward-looking statements are typically identified by words such as "believe," "plan," "expect," "anticipate," "intend," "outlook," "estimate," "forecast," "will," "should," "project," "goal," and other similar words and expressions.
-We do not assume any duty to update forward-looking statements laws.
+We do not assume any duty to update forward-looking statements, except as required by federal securities laws.